nanditha16/Python/src/DS_Algo/README.md

     - “I find the LCA in a general binary tree with DFS.
 If the current root is None, or equals p or q, I return it.
 Otherwise I recurse left and right.
 If both sides return non-null, it means p and q were found in different subtrees, so the current root is the LCA.
 If only one side returns non-null, I bubble that up.
 This checks each node once → O(n) time and O(h) space for recursion (h = tree height).
 Handles cases where one node is ancestor of the other naturally.”
     - Time Complexity: O(n)
     - Space Complexity: O(h) for recursion stack, where h is the height of the tree.

+## *** IMPORTANT***
+33. Binary Tree Paths - Return all root-to-leaf paths in a binary tree
+    - 33a.
+Method 1: binaryTreePaths(self, root: Optional[TreeNode]) -> List[str]:
+        - “I collect all root-to-leaf paths with a simple DFS.
+I pass along the current path string; when I hit a leaf (no left/right), I append that path to the result.
+Otherwise I recurse on children, adding '->' between nodes.
+This visits each node once, so O(n) time; recursion uses O(h) space for the call stack (h = tree height).”
+        - Time: Each path += str(node.val) creates a new string (strings are immutable).
+For a path of length L, you do ~L concatenations → O(L²) work per path.
+Across P root-to-leaf paths: ~O(∑ Lᵢ²).
+In a skewed tree this can reach O(N²).
+        - Space: O(H) recursion stack (H = height) + result storage.
+Extra transient strings created along the way inflate constant factors.
+    - 33b.
+Method 2: binaryTreePathsBacktracking(self, root: Optional[TreeNode]) -> List[str]:
+        - (If asked to optimize string ops: carry a list of node values, append/pop during DFS, and paths.append('->'.join(parts)) at leaves.)
+        - “I build paths with backtracking: keep a path list of node values, append on entry and pop on exit.
+At a leaf, I '->'.join(path) once to form the string.
+This avoids O(n²) string concatenations, keeps time O(n) overall, and uses O(h) stack space.”
+        - The list + join approach avoids quadratic string-building overhead and is the preferred, scalable solution.
+        - Time: Appends/pops on the list are O(1).
+At each leaf, join costs O(L) once.
+Across all paths: O(N + ∑ Lᵢ) = O(N + total_output_chars).
+(Much better overhead.)
+        - Space: O(H) for the call stack + O(H) for the path list + result storage.